WICG/webpackage/README.md

 #### Signed HTTP Exchanges

-Install this with `go install github.com/WICG/webpackage/go/signedexchange/cmd/...`.
+Install this with `go install github.com/WICG/webpackage/go/signedexchange/cmd/...` (Golang 1.18+).

 See [go/signedexchange](go/signedexchange) for the usage of the tool.